Sitecore-Community/Sitecore-Mvc-Contrib/README.md

 ### Detailed instructions for using the NuGet packages

-* Ensure that the Sitecore website has been configured correctly for MVC operation
+* Ensure that the Sitecore website has been configured correctly for MVC operation.
+Your CSPROJ file should be set to target .NET framework 4.5.

 * Connect website project to Sitecore.Rocks connection for your website

-    Note: Currently Sitecore.Nuget fails to find connections located within the <Local IIS Sites> folder.
-Ensure that your site exists as a direct child of Connections in the Sitecore Explorer.

-* Configure a Package source in Visual Studio to point to http://54.247.113.114:8080/nuget

 * From the Package Manager Console in Visual Studio execute one of the following commands: